-Evidence Base Update
+Evidence Base

-2.10 The Core Strategy with Detailed Policies was adopted in 2014.
-Since that time, a number of new evidence base studies have been produced, both by the Royal Borough and the Mayor of London (as part of the full review of the London Plan), which have informed the Site Allocations Preferred Approach.
-Refer to Appendix D for a full list of the evidence base that has informed the Preferred Approach document.
+- 2.11 The Core Strategy with Detailed Policies was adopted in 2014.
+Since that time, a number of new evidence base studies have been produced, both by the Royal Borough and the Mayor of London (as part of the full review of the London Plan), which have informed the preparation of the Site Allocations Local Plan.
+In addition a number of area-specific studies have been completed as part of preparing further supplementary guidance for the above areas.
+These detailed area assessments have informed drafting of the site allocations and the indicative area wide capacities. - 2.12 Refer to Appendix D for a full list of the evidence base that has informed the document, including a synopsis of the key findings relevant to the Site Allocations Local Plan.
+Relevant evidence base documents should be referred to when preparing proposals for sites.